To discuss calibrations, we first need to define several coordinate

 The first mapping is a reverse of the earlier projection:

-where and are the heights of the image and collimator
+are the heights of the image and collimator

 surfaces:

-For rough estimates, and can be ignored.
+can be ignored.
 In practice,

-the approximation for is probably sufficiently adequate,
+is probably sufficiently adequate,

 although for highest precision and computational speed,